 You can have a line that is longer than 1.5x, 2x, or maybe even up to 5x the length of your boat.
 These longer lines can be used especially for situations where you have to tie the boat to a higher or farther dock location.
 They may also come in use when towing or just helping out other boaters.

-The line length would also depend on which part of the boat you are tying up.
-Also, one must consider the purpose of the line such as preventing the boat from moving from one direction to another or to tie up to the dock or to another boat.
+The line length would depend on which part of the boat you are tying up.
+And one must consider the purpose of the line, such as preventing the boat from moving from one direction to another or to tie up to the dock or another boat.

 It’s also a good idea to check on the conditions of the body of water you are docking from.
-If it is tidal (you will need longer mooring lines) or non-tidal (it may require shorter mooring lines) as too long or too short mooring line can also cause damage to the boat or may cause accidents.
+If it is tidal, you will need longer mooring lines.
+And if it is non-tidal, it may require shorter mooring lines.
+Too long or too short mooring lines can cause damage to the boat or may cause accidents.

 See the below video for some other tips on choosing the right mooring line length:

 Essentially, you will need different types of mooring lines with varying lengths for tying to the different parts of the boat.
 Each of which will do different jobs.

 Bow Lines.
 Two bow lines (one for each side of the bows) should be at least one and a half times up to twice the length of the boat.
 These should be attached to the cleats at the front of your boat.
 They will prevent the boat from moving in and out towards the dock.